Richard H. Gallagher: Awards and honors

+The Gallagher Young Investigator Award from the U.S. Association for Computational Mechanics is awarded biannually to recognize outstanding accomplishments, particularly outstanding published papers, by researchers of 40 years or younger.

 Personal life

 Gallagher was married to the former Terese Doyle.
-He was survived by five children, all of whom were engineers: Mary Lee Rodin, Richard S. Gallagher, William J. Gallagher and Dennis M. Gallagher and John B. Gallagher.
+He was survived by five children, all of whom were engineers: Mary Lee Rodin, Richard S. Gallagher, William J. Gallagher, Dennis M. Gallagher and John B. Gallagher.

 Gallagher died of cancer at Northwest Hospital in Tucson, Arizona in 1997.